Association of Baptist for Scouting

 Jeff is a wise, thoughtful, and excellent leader.
 He is a person of vision, faith, and integrity.
 He has given exemplary service to Scouting, fortifying, and demonstrating the efficacy and value of the Scout program.
 He has staffed eight Jamborees as a Chaplain.
 At the World Jamboree in 2019, he was Coordinator between the Chaplaincy and Medical Services.
 His chaplaincy service at the Jamboree draws a lot from his many years of service and training as Director of Pastoral Care for a sizable Georgia healthcare system.
 He has served as Course Director at Philmont Training Center for National Chaplain Training and as a Course Director for National Association of Baptists for Scouting at PTC.
 He served as a Philmont Chaplain for a summer.
 He has served on the National Religious Relationship Committee for many years.
 He is actively involved in the refurbishment of the back country chapels at Philmont that serve all faiths.
 He has been in Scouting America for 35+ years.
 He is the Past National President of the Association of Baptists for Scouting.
 The Chattahoochee Council has honored him with the Silver Beaver Award.
 He has received the Baptist Good Shepherd Award.
 Among the words which come to mind when describing Jeff are: Godly individual; humble servant; exemplary man who “walks the walk and talks the talk”; unselfish and unassuming chaplain; individual whose character is above reproach; and a person of tremendous influence at the national level for Scouting.

-Created in 1925, the Silver Buffalo Award for distinguished service to youth is awarded to those persons who give noteworthy and extraordinary service to youth.
-This award is Scouting’s highest commendation of the invaluable contributions that outstanding Americans make to youth.
-The service must be national or international in character and may or may not be directly connected with Scouting America.
+The Silver Buffalo recipients for 2024 were announced recently.
+As is customary, several very deserving individuals were chosen for this special recognition.
+According to the Scouting America website “The Silver Buffalo Award, created in 1925, is bestowed upon those who give truly noteworthy and extraordinary service to youth.
+This award, Scouting’s highest commendation, recognizes the invaluable contributions that outstanding American men and women render to youth.
+The service must be national or international in character and may or may not be directly connected with the BSA.”

 Read about Eleven Eagle Scouts and their Eagle Project.
 Here's part of Stetson’s Eagle project which helped his church, Pleasant Grove Missionary Baptist Church in Hillsville, Virginia.
 The church had outgrown the fellowship hall.
 One of the members used a motorized wheelchair and was having difficulty navigating the crowded area.
 Stetson decided to make the space more accessible.
 The sod in front of the fellowship hall was removed and landscape paper put down and edged to help with maintaining the area.
 A drain was installed at the end of the downspouts and rocks were laid.
 Five picnic tables were built with 2 of the tables designed for handicapped people.
 The handicapped person that inspired the project passed away before he was able to use the table, a plaque has been placed on one of the tables in his memory.
 The area has been a blessing for the church.